-pilot who has been selected for promotion to brigadier general.
+James, a Negro and a veteran combat fighter pilot who has been selected for promotion to brigadier general.
 "This Black Panther fights for his country."

 When he pins his star on sometime this year, James, forty-nine, will become the second black American to attain the rank of general in the Air Force.
 But Colonel James has used the insigne of a leaping black panther for a long time.
 "Mine started long before the infamous Black Panthers came into being," he says.
-"I imagine opme of them were still in grade school."
+"I imagine of them were still in grade school."

-The tag of Black Panther for "Chappie" James had s origins during World War II, in the days of the I-Negro 99th Pursuit Squadron that flew segregated mbat missions in Europe.
+The tag of Black Panther for "Chappie" James had a origins during World War II, in the days of the I-Negro 99th Pursuit Squadron that flew segregated imbat missions in Europe.
 James instructed Negro lots during that war.
-It was usual for Air Force units id individual pilots to adopt an insigne.
+It was usual for Air Force units individual pilots to adopt an insigne.
 When the ir Force integrated and James was assigned to Korea, adopted the black panther as his sign.

-"I wore the panther on my helmet all through Korea d in Vietnam and I still wear it," he says.
-During his our in Southeast Asia, James was vice commander of the famous 8th Tactical Fighter Wing, which was commanded by Robin Olds, now a brigadier general and Air Force Academy Commandant of Cadets.
+"I wore the panther on my helmet all through Korea id in Vietnam and I still wear it," he says.
+During his tour in Southeast Asia, James was vice commander of the famous 8th Tactical Fighter Wing, which was commanded by Robin Olds, now a brigadier general and Air Force Academy Commandant of Cadets.